a97410985/GSoC2021_MariaDB_autocomplete_and_related_feature_report/readme.md

 function call like “select min(“
 `=>` Suggest column

-these five case is under the condition is top level’s last token is punctuation - left parenthesis.
+these five case is under the condition is top level’s `last token before the text cursor` is punctuation - left parenthesis.
 And have their own conditions.
 **First**, check the top level’s last token is where instance, then look at more cases.
 Here not discuss that.
-**Second**, check the top level’s token that previous last token, check it is using word or not.
-If it is, suggest column **Third**, check the top leve’s first token is select, and the last word is just left parenthesis.
+**Second**, check the top level’s `second last token before the text cursor`, check it is `using word` or not.
+If it is, suggest column
+**Third**, check the top level’s first token is select, and the `last token before the text cursor` is start with left parenthesis.
 If it is, suggest keyword.
 But in this example, last word would be min(, so it is not belong this case.
 **Fourth**, check the top level’s first token is show word, if it is, suggest a list of special keyword appear after show **Fifiveth**, is not above cases, it would be in simple function call, so suggest column